mdrdannyr/IOTABruteforce/README.md

 - The Receiving address index (i.e. how many receiving addresses did you generate in your wallet and what number in that list was the address to which the IOTA was sent.).

+## Requirements:
+Python 3.6 or 3.5 or 2.7.
+pyota

+apt-get install python 3.6
+pip install pyota[ccurl]

+(The ccurl is optional but it is stated that this decreases the amount taken to carry out cryptographic calculations by up to 60X).

 ## Number of possibilities for seeds are as follows: